 It wasn’t until after September 11, 2001, when my husband was killed in the World Trade Center that I would start suffering again with additional gastrointestinal issues.
 This time, doctors diagnosed me with Crohn’s Disease.
 I was determined to stay healthy for my two children!
 In 2010, I enrolled in a postgraduate certification program in Exercise Science and Nutrition at Montclair State University.
-Since then, I achieved my American College of Sports Medicine Exercise Physiology Certification, and my New Jersey Registered Dietitian Nutritionist Certification, have become a Certified LEAP Therapist, and a Board Certified Specialist in Sport Dietetics.
-I also studied at the Institute of Integrative Nutrition to become a Certified Health and Wellness Coach.
+Since then, I achieved my American College of Sports Medicine Exercise Physiology Certification, my New Jersey Registered Dietitian Nutritionist Certification, have become a Certified LEAP Therapist, and a Board Certified Specialist in Sport Dietetics.
+I also studied at the Institute of Integrative Nutrition and achieved a Certified Health and Wellness Coach Certification.

 It has been a long road, but by making small changes in my nutrition and wellness habits, I have much better control over my chronic gastrointestinal problems.
 I learned how to listen to my mind, body, and soul to determine what and when I needed to eat.
 As a result, I have been able to reach my personal fitness goals to run three of the six World Major Marathons - New York City, Chicago, and Boston - and work toward completing a half marathon in every state, coming in 1st, 2nd, or 3rd in 24 out of 31, so far!
 More importantly, I have been able to raise my two children in good health, while teaching them healthy eating, fitness, and lifestyle habits.

 Beth has worked alongside and studied from leading nutrition experts and sports nutritionists to promote Wellness and Healthy Eating on the Dr. Oz Show, and Sports Nutrition to the New York Nets, Julliard, and The School of American Ballet.
 Clinically trained, Beth has also developed and delivered Medical Nutrition Therapy to individuals to help manage medical conditions including Cardiovascular Disease, Hypertension, High Cholesterol, Diabetes, Gastrointestinal/Digestive Disorders, Obesity and Weight Control, Food Allergies and Sensitivities, and Osteoporosis.